3D Reconstruction Dismantles Official Version of María Mercedes Gnecco Crime

 The legal impact of digital evidence 🧑⚖️

-Consulted digital forensic experts point out that this reconstruction not only contradicts the accused's testimony but also questions the work of the original scientific police.
-The defense has presented the interactive model as key evidence to request the nullity of the trial.
-The judge must evaluate whether this evidence meets the Daubert standard, which requires the methodology to be accepted by the scientific community.
+Digital forensic experts consulted point out that this reconstruction not only contradicts the defendant's testimony but also questions the work of the original crime scene investigators.
+The defense has presented the interactive model as key evidence to request a mistrial.
+The judge must assess whether this evidence meets the Daubert standard, which requires that the methodology be accepted by the scientific community.
 If accepted, the 3D recreation could not only free John Jairo Rojas but also redefine the use of forensic visualization in the Colombian judicial system, demonstrating that pixels can be more eloquent than testimonies.

 How would you integrate this finding into an existing forensic pipeline?